As an Amazon Associate we earn from qualifying purchases. Learn more.

 Cons

-• Some users report leakage over long-term use
+• Some users report zipper failures under heavy use

 Check Latest Price on Amazon